Archaeology Permits

 Terrestrial archaeology permits

-You must obtain a permit from MHT before beginning archaeological work on state-owned or state-controlled lands, caves, and some private properties where state funds, easements, or permits are involved.
+You must obtain a permit from MHT before beginning archaeological work on state-owned or state-controlled lands, all caves, and some private properties where state funds, easements, or permits are involved.

 Requirements include: